Loading video player…

 03:11 Because this is just for me, I’m going to cheat on the password so that I don’t have to type anything complicated in, and so Django warns me.
 Now that I’ve got the application and the superuser, I’m going to create an app inside of Fedora called people.

-03:32 Here’s what the directory looks like now.
-I’ve got the Fedora/ directory, I’ve got a database, I’ve still got the manage.py, and the newly created people app.
+03:32 Here’s what the directory looks like.
+Now I’ve got the Fedora/ directory.
+I’ve got a database.
+I’ve still got the manage.py and the newly created people app.

-03:44 Now that I have the project created and the people app created, I need to update the Fedora/settings.py file to make a couple small changes.
+03:44 Now that I have the project created and the people app created, I need to update the Fedora/settings.py file to make a couple of small changes.

 03:52 I’m not showing you the entire settings file here, just the sections that I need to change.
 First off, I’m going to modify the ALLOWED_HOSTS listing to include localhost so that I can hit it from my browser when I’m using the Django development server.
+I’m adding both versions of localhost.

-04:08 I’m adding both versions of localhost.
-And secondly, I need to register the two apps.
-I need to register Django REST Framework, And the newly created people app.
-First, the Django "rest_framework", which oddly enough has the underscore (_) in it even though the PyPI module doesn’t, and the newly created "people" app.
+04:11 And secondly, I need to register the two apps.
+I need to register Django REST Framework and the newly created People app.
+First, the Django REST Framework, which oddly enough has the underscore (_) in it even though the PyPI module doesn’t, and the newly created "people" app.

-04:29 That’s all the changes for the settings file.
-Now that everything’s set up, let’s start writing some code.
+04:32 Now that everything’s set up, let’s start writing some code.
 First off, I’m going to create a Person object for the database using a Django model.

-04:41 I’m going to keep the model fairly simple here with three fields: first name, last name, and title.
-And then because I’m anal retentive and I don’t like Persons showing up in the Django admin, I’m going to update the Meta value to "People".
+04:41 I’m going to keep the model fairly simple here with three fields: first_name, last_name, and title.
+And then because I’m anal-retentive and I don’t like Persons showing up in the Django admin, I’m going to update the Meta value to "People".

 04:57 Here’s the first bit of DRF code.
 Create a file called serializers.py inside of the people app.
 This file is the pair of the model.